shagunlamba/Competitive-Programming/README.md

-Code of problems solved on codeforces
+This repo consists of 100 problems and their solutions i had solved on codeforces.